muratk3n/thirdwave/en/README.md

 ---

-Europe doing gutsy stuff as of late..
+Europe doing some gutsy stuff..
 Werent they bunch of bureucrats, eurocrats, all "arthritic", not able to move..?
 Taking some risks, big moves here